onflow/docs/docs/tools/flow-cli/migrate/migrate-stage-contract.md

 ## Example Usage

 ```
-> flow migrate stage-contract HelloWorld --network=testnet
+> flow migrate stage-contract HelloWorld --network=mainnet

-Attempts to the stage the contract `HelloWorld` onto the Testnet network.
+Attempts to the stage the contract `HelloWorld` onto the Mainnet network.

 ```